 Today, people don’t buy things that are hard to install.
 Everyone searches for DIY devices that are easy to activate.
 We need to be sure that Rachio and RainMachine have simple installation processes that don’t require professional assistance.

-Setting up Rachio sprinkler controller is pretty easy.
+Setting up Rachio sprinkler controller is pretty straightforward.
 It takes a few minutes to complete the installation and setup process.
 Rachio’s package includes a well-written user’s manual that perfectly explains how to activate your sprinkler controller.

 If you still have questions about the installation, make sure to check the user’s manual for further guidance.
-Alternatively, reach out to Rachio’s support and they’ll help with anything you think is relevant.
+Alternatively, reach out to Rachio’s support, and they’ll help with anything you think is relevant.

 RainMachine is another DIY smart sprinkler controller that is so easy to activate that there’s no chance of getting lost.
-I’ve personally installed the RainMachine and it only took around 5-8 minutes to have it up and running.
+I’ve personally installed the RainMachine, and it only took around 5-8 minutes to have it up and running.

 If you’re interested in the setup process, we’ve dropped a detailed video guide published by RainMachine.
 It perfectly explains all the steps required to complete the procedure.

-It’s important for modern smart home products to be both functional and visually appealing.
+It’s essential for modern smart home products to be both functional and visually appealing.
 Every smart home shopper looks for devices that improve the overall appearance of their houses.
 So it’s essential for RainMachine and Rachio to have eye-catching and attractive designs.

-Underneath the white cover, there are a few buttons that allow you to manually select zones and start or stop the watering.
+Underneath the white cover, there are a few buttons that allow you to select zones and start or stop the watering.
 The simple, white design makes the sprinkler controller easy to use and unconfusing.

 RainMachine is the most attractive and beautiful sprinkler controller on the market.
 It’s well-built, beautifully designed and eye-catching.
 The dimensions of RainMachine sprinkler controller is 5.9 x 4.5 x 1.1 inches and weighs 11 ounces.

 The touch interface of RainMachine sprinkler controller works smoothly.
 Compared to its competitors, this irrigation system controller has the best design.
-I also spoke with other RainMachine owners and everyone seems to be in love with its looks.
+I also spoke with other RainMachine owners, and everyone seems to be in love with its looks.

 What we need to write about now is the performance capabilities of our sprinkler controllers.
-It’s essential to know how well these two perform and if they can actually save us money and water.
+It’s essential to know how well these two perform and if they can save us money and water.

 With dozens of tests conducted, Rachio worked quite well.
 The scheduling feature rarely glitched and mostly delivered satisfying results.
 The weather forecast was perfect too.
-If, for example, the scheduled watering was on Wednesday and on the next day, the weather forecast predicted a heavy rain, Rachio will override the scheduled watering.
+If for example, the scheduled watering was on Wednesday and the next day, the weather forecast predicted a heavy rain, Rachio will override the scheduled watering.

-Integration of Rachio and Amazon Alexa was pretty smooth and we had zero trouble with the pairing process.
+Integration of Rachio and Amazon Alexa was pretty smooth, and we had zero trouble with the pairing process.
 Another cool thing that makes Rachio attractive is the Google Home support.

 So if you own either of these two, there’s no need for you to pull out your phone and launch the apps to give commands.
-You can simply tell your voice assistant what the sprinkler controller should do.
+You can just tell your voice assistant what the sprinkler controller should do.